Cautious Optimizers: Improving Training with One Line of Code: Experiments

 \subsection{Pretraining Large Language Models (LLMs)}

-We begin by investigating the language modeling task using the LLaMA~\citep{touvron2023LLaMA} model as the foundational architecture.
-Variants of LLaMA with parameter sizes ranging from 60M to 1B (specifically 60M, 100M, 350M, and 1B) are considered in this study.
+We begin by investigating the language modeling task using a 100M LLaMA~\citep{touvron2023LLaMA} model as the foundational architecture.
 The models are trained on the C4 (Colossal Clean Crawled Corpus) dataset~\citep{raffel2020exploring}, a large-scale web-crawled text corpus containing billions of tokens.

-The extensive scale of the C4 dataset, coupled with the complexity of the LLaMA architecture, results in prolonged training durations, often spanning weeks or months.
-For optimization, we employ AdamW~\citep{loshchilov2017decoupled} and Lion~\citep{chen_symbolic_2023}, two widely used optimizers in modern language modeling, as baselines.
+We provide results from the following settings: we take a 100M model and train it with batch size up to 2 million tokens for 50 billion tokens ($25\times$ Chinchilla Optimal).
+For optimization, we employ AdamW~\citep{loshchilov2017decoupled} and Lion~\citep{chen_symbolic_2023}, two popular optimizers in modern language modeling, as baselines.
 These are compared with their cautious counterparts, which we term Cautious AdamW (C-AdamW) and Cautious Lion (C-Lion).
-Figure~\ref{fig:LLaMA-train-curves} illustrates the training curves of LLaMA-1B for AdamW, C-AdamW, Lion, and C-Lion.
-Validation perplexities for all model sizes (60M, 100M, 350M, and 1B) across the four optimizers are summarized in Table~\ref{tab:c4-ppl}.
-The complete hyperparameter configurations for language model training are detailed in Table~\ref{tab:c4-exp-hyperparams} in the Appendix.

-\textbf{Observation: } As shown in Figure~\ref{fig:LLaMA-train-curves}, C-AdamW and C-Lion demonstrate significant improvements in sample efficiency, achieving a \textbf{1.47x} and \textbf{1.28x} gain over AdamW and Lion, respectively, on the LLaMA-1B model.
-Notably, these improvements require only a single additional line of code and incur no extra computational overhead.
-On the other hand, we observe an interesting phenomenon that the gap between C-AdamW and AdamW increases as model size increases, but for Lion it is the reversed.
-Quantatively, Table~\ref{tab:c4-ppl} reveals that the cautious optimizers consistently outperform their standard counterparts across all model sizes.

-To further assess the quality of models trained with cautious optimizers, we conduct downstream evaluations on the GLUE benchmark~\citep{wang2018glue}, a widely used suite for evaluating pretrained language models.
-GLUE comprises nine diverse natural language understanding tasks, including sentence similarity, text classification, entailment, and question answering, as well as a diagnostic dataset for fine-grained linguistic analysis.
-We focus on six tasks—Microsoft Research Paraphrase Corpus (MRPC), Recognizing Textual Entailment (RTE), Stanford Sentiment Treebank (SST-2), Multi-Genre Natural Language Inference (MNLI), Question Natural Language Inference (QNLI), and Quora Question Pairs (QQP)—which do not require additional fine-tuning for evaluation.
-Table~\ref{tab:glue} summarizes the downstream performance of models pretrained using AdamW and C-AdamW on these six tasks, alongside their average score, which serves as an overall performance metric.